rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 }
 ```

-## Refactor background process side-effect
+## Refactor the background-process side effect

-The other side-effect in this component is the background process that dispatches the refresh action in an interval defined over the `refreshInterval` input binding.
+Another side effect in this component is the background process that dispatches the refresh action in an interval defined over the `refreshInterval` input binding.

-If we take a look at the current implementation of `resetRefreshTick` we see 2 pieces.
+If we take a look at the current implementation of `resetRefreshTick`, we will see 2 pieces:

-One piece that is responsible of deriving an interval from the current `refreshInterval` value in milliseconds.
+* One piece is responsible for deriving an interval from the current `refreshInterval` value in milliseconds.
-And the other piece that fires the actual side-effect.
+* The other piece fires the actual side effect.

-Lets first refactor the trigger `this.select('refreshInterval').pipe(switchMap(ms => timer(0, ms)))` to a separate class property ``
+Let's first refactor the trigger `this.select('refreshInterval').pipe(switchMap(ms => timer(0, ms)))` to a separate class property.

 ```typescript
 intervalRefreshTick$ = this.select(